soujanyasreenath/SA/README.md

 # SA

+# Download :

+ - clone the repository in any directory you wish to run the project : git clone git@github.com:soujanyasreenath/SA.git

-# node js to be installed
+# node js to be installed :

  - Ubuntu / Mint:
 	sudo apt-get update
 	sudo apt-get install nodejs